 of your models with an artistic look for enhanced graphic and

-Evaluation version is available for Rhino 4.0 and AutoCAD
+Evaluation version is available for Rhino 4, 5 and 6.

 hardware requirements as

 - AutoCAD: No special hardware is needed beyond

 what is required for AutoCAD.
 Penguin 2.0 works with 3D

 models of AutoCAD 2004 to 2008, including AutoCAD

 Details (New in Penguin 2.0)

 - Easy to use, works seamlessly inside Rhino and AutoCAD